+Since most people change careers several times in their lifespan, general education may be the most important part of your education with us!
 By mastering these learning outcomes you will equip yourself to succeed on any path you choose.
-Your work with us will require time, effort and self-discipline; the instructors, counselors and staff at Kaua'i Community College are all here to help you reach your goals.
+Your work with us will require time, effort, and self-discipline, but your rewards will be great.
+The instructors, counselors, and staff at Kaua'i Community College are all here to help you reach your goals.
 I look forward to seeing you at KCC, your place to start, your place to grow.